NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 When a sequencing read could be aligned to two or more distinct regions of the genome with no overlap, this is called chimeric alignment.
 One of the alignments is arbitrarily designated the “representative alignment” and the others are called “supplementary alignments”.
 Chimeric alignments can be indicative of structural variations.

 However, for FFPE samples, chimeric reads could be artificially generated as part of the sequencing artifacts that can arise from the significant damage to DNA.
 Therefore, additional care should be taken into account when using FFPE samples for calling structural variants.
-Additional information about this could be found here: https://pubmed.ncbi.nlm.nih.gov/30418619/
+Additional information about this could be found [here](https://pubmed.ncbi.nlm.nih.gov/30418619/).

 Overall, these alignment flags indicate mostly good quality mapping, but we will also want more details on where these reads map (we will discuss this shortly).